The Fair Work Amendment (Protecting Vulnerable Workers) Act 2017 has come into effect from 15 September 2017.

 What do I need to do?

-The changes have not significantly affected the obligations of employers, but the increased penalties and regulatory powers means that it is more important than ever to ensure correct pay and record-keeping practices.
+It is important to understand the obligations of employers, and it is more important than ever to ensure correct pay and record-keeping practices to avoid increased penalties and regulatory powers.

 It is vital that employers keep accurate records for at least seven years (including details of the employee’s name, commencement date, employment status, pay, hours worked, leave, superannuation contributions) and pay slips must be provided to employees within one working day of payment.